Construction

 Code of Construction Practice

-All construction will be undertaken in accordance with a Code of Construction Practice.
-The CoCP will set out the key management measures that we will require all our contractors to adopt and implement for all relevant construction activities for the onshore elements of the Mona Offshore Wind Project.
+All construction will be undertaken in accordance with a Code of Construction Practice (CoCP).
+The CoCP will set out the key management measures that we will require all our contractors to adopt and implement for all relevant construction activities relating to the onshore elements of the Mona Offshore Wind Project.

 The CoCP will be developed in dialogue with our stakeholders.
-It will remain a draft document during our consultation, application stage and through the Examination process, and will be finalised when we have a detailed design post-consent.
+It will remain a draft document during the Examination process and will be finalised when we have a detailed design post-consent.
 Implementation of the CoCP will be secured through the DCO requirements.